MODULE 5

 into elliptical orbit (D).
 If it was fired much faster than that, the canon

 ball would travel off into space and never return (F) as shown in figure 4.
-Fig. 4 Cannon ball launched from top of a

-infinity.
-For a rocket of mass m fired from the surface of the
+mountain with increasing velocity.
+Escape velocity For a rocket of mass m fired from the surface of the

 Earth, the total energy of the rocket-Earth system is assumed to be constant.